wavemotion-dave/GimliDS/README.md

 ## Why GimliDS?

-Well - this is not enitrely the Frodo emulator.
-Frodo has taken many great steps forward in recent years to be more accurate and generally is a couple of full notches above where this port sits.
-My emulator is largely taken from older ports that used Frodo 4.2 as a codebase and numerous tweaks and hacks were done to get it running on the venerable DS hardwarwe.
-As such, GimliDS is a clear nod to the original emulator but also distinguishes it as a bit rough around the edges... it means well but can sometimes be a little short.
+Well - this is not enitrely a classic Frodo emulator but is clearly derived from those sources.
+Mainline Frodo has taken many great steps forward in recent years to be more accurate and generally is a couple of full notches above where this port sits.
+My emulator is largely taken from older DS ports that used Frodo 4.2 (circa 2007) as a codebase and numerous tweaks and hacks were done to get it running on the venerable DS hardwarwe.
+I've taken that and tried to back-port some of the newer Frodo mainline improvements but also add my own tweaks and hacks to make it fully playable on the little handheld.
+As such, the GimliDS naming is a clear nod to the original emulator but also distinguishes it as a bit rough around the edges...

 ## Change Log